fli-iam/shanoir-ng/README.md

 # Access to REST-API on using Swagger2

-You can easily connect and investigate the REST interface of Shanoir-NG using Swagger2.
+You can easily connect and investigate the REST-interface of Shanoir-NG using Swagger2.
 Depending on your server domain just call (e.g. for Neurinfo server):

 * MS Studies: https://shanoir.irisa.fr/shanoir-ng/studies/swagger-ui.html